NRCan/CanFlood/docs/source/06_tutorials.rst

 6.2.
 Tutorial 2a: Risk (L2) with Simple Events
 **********************************************

-Tutorial 2 demonstrates the use of CanFlood’s ‘Risk (L2)’model (:ref:`Section5.2.3 <Section5.2.3>`).
-This emulates a more detailed risk assessment where the vulnerability of each asset is known and described as a function of flood depth (rather than simple binary flood presence as in tutorial 1).
+Tutorial 2 demonstrates the use of CanFlood’s ‘Risk (L2)’ model (:ref:`Section5.2.3 <Section5.2.3>`).
+This emulates a more detailed risk assessment where the vulnerability (as a function of depth) for each asset is known (rather than simple binary flood exposure as in tutorial 1).
 This tutorial also demonstrates an inventory with ‘relative’ heights and CanFlood’s ‘composite vulnerability function’ feature where multiple functions are applied to the same asset.

 6.2.1.
 Load data to project
 ===========================

-Download the tutorial 2 data from the ‘tutorials\2\data’ folder:
+Download the tutorial 2 data from `the project page <https://github.com/NRCan/CanFlood/tree/master/tutorials/2>`_.

   • *haz_rast*: hazard event rasters with WSL value predictions for the study area for four probabilities.